 • Key technical team members are retiring, transitioning, or have already left

-• Mergers or acquisitions require understanding systems someone else built
+• Mergers or acquisitions require reconstructing systems someone else built

 • Growth has outpaced documentation and knowledge transfer

-• Technical decisions need to support business continuity, not just immediate functionality
+• Technical decisions need to preserve continuity, not just immediate functionality

 Who I Work With—

 Twenty years of systems integration consulting, built entirely through referrals until recently.
-Expertise in network and systems integration, architecture, infrastructure design, and the emerging challenge of institutional knowledge preservation.
+Deep expertise in architecture, infrastructure design, and the preservation of institutional reasoning alongside technical execution.

-Based in the Toronto area, working with clients across North America who value clear thinking over corporate jargon, sustainable solutions over quick fixes, and business outcomes over technical perfection.
+Based in the Toronto area, working with clients across North America who value clear thinking over jargon, durable solutions over quick fixes, and long-term outcomes over technical perfection.

 When I'm not connecting dots for organizations, I'm with my 2 kids, 2 dogs, 2 cars, way too many cameras, guitars, even more computers, and one beautiful better half.